literally793/10CPT-AT3/Week 2.md

 - parts of the website that require input, like the search bar, and the log in page, the font would be Montserrat.

 ## Colour Palette
 The colour palette should feel welcoming and friendly to the user, and there should be a colour contrast so that the user is able to read things clearly.
+This design uses neutral and warm colours.
 <img width="1473" height="554" alt="Screenshot 2025-07-28 at 19 22 33" src="https://github.com/user-attachments/assets/2126f2cd-7ab5-4969-886c-66c5fcd43c4e" />
 | Section | Colour |
 | ----------- | ----------- |